Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Materials and Methods

 \subsection{Synthetic data}

 We generated synthetic data as ground truth on which we could objectively assess the performance of our method.

-We created eight separate domains by hand on a $400 \times 400$ pixel image (Fig. 2(A)) and stored them as a 160000 by 8 matrix $\bm{W}_{g}$ by reshaping the 2D pixel array into a 1D array.
-We synthesized eight different spectra on a 100 by 8 matrix $\bm{H}_{g}$, in which each consisted of a randomly shifted single error function and two Gaussians to mimic profiles of X-ray absorption spectra (Fig. 2(B)).
-Then, we obtained a 160000 by 100 synthetic spectrum matrix $X_0$ by multiplying $\bm{W}_{g}$ and $\bm{H}_{g}^T$.
-We also created a spectrum mimicking the X-ray absorption spectrum of $\mathrm{Li_{0.5}CoO_2}$ reference material in the same manner.
+We manually created eight 400 by 400 binary arrays representing eight separate domains (Fig. \ref{fig:demo_image}(A)) and stored them as a 160000 by 8 binary matrix $\boldsymbol{W}_{g}$ by reshaping the 2D binary array of each of these domains into a 1D binary array.
+We synthesized eight different spectra on a 100 by 8 matrix $\boldsymbol{H}_{g}$, in which each consisted of a randomly shifted single error function and two Gaussians to mimic profiles of X-ray absorption spectra (Fig. \ref{fig:demo_image}(B)).
+Then, we obtained a 160000 by 100 synthetic spectrum matrix $\boldsymbol{X}_0$ by multiplying $\boldsymbol{W}_{g}$ and $\boldsymbol{H}_{g}^T$ and adding Gaussian noise with SN ratio of 5.62dB.
+We also created a spectrum mimicking the X-ray absorption spectrum of the $\mathrm{Li_{0.5}CoO_2}$ reference material in the same manner.